Roy Moore: Suspension by the Court of the Judiciary

 At an August 2016 hearing before the Alabama Court of the Judiciary on the motions to dismiss and for summary judgment, Moore's attorneys continued to assert that Moore did not order probate judges to disobey the injunction issued by the U.S. District Court or the U.S. Supreme Court ruling on same-sex marriage.
 The attorney for the JIC responded that Moore's argument "defies common sense" and said that Moore was defying a federal court order, just as he did in 2003, and should be immediately removed from office.
 The Alabama Court of the Judiciary subsequently denied both Moore's motion and the JIC motion and set a trial date.

 On September 30, 2016, Moore was found guilty of all six charges and suspended for the remainder of his term, slated to end in 2019.
 In its 50-page order, the Court of the Judiciary stated it did not find credible Moore's claim that the purpose for the January 6 order was "merely to provide a 'status update' to the state's probate judges".
 The ruling meant that Moore would not receive a salary paid for the remainder of his term.
 Moore also was ordered to pay court costs.
-The ruling effectively ended Moore's Supreme Court career, as he would not be eligible for reelection in 2018 because he will be above the maximum age (in Alabama, candidates for the Court must be 69 years of age or younger).
+The ruling effectively ended Moore's Supreme Court career, as he would not be eligible for reelection in 2018 because he would be above the maximum age of 69 years for a candidate.